 Building a new execution environment involves a definition (a

 .yml file) that specifies which content you would like to include in your execution environment, such as collections, Python requirements, and system-level packages.
-The content from the output generated from migrating your virtual environments has some of the required data that can be piped to a file or pasted into this definition file.
+The content from the output generated from migrating to execution environments has some of the required data that can be piped to a file or pasted into this definition file.
+See Migrate legacy venvs to execution environments for more detail.
 If you did not migrate from a virtual environment, you can create a definition file with the required data outlined in Execution environment definition.

 Collection developers can declare requirements for their content by providing the appropriate metadata.
 For more information, refer to Collection-level metadata¶.

 Once you created a definition, use this procedure to build your execution environment.

 ansible-builder build command takes an execution environment definition as an input.
 It outputs the build context necessary for building an execution environment image, and proceeds with building that image.
 The image can be re-built with the build context elsewhere, and produces the same result.
 By default, it looks for a file named

 execution-environment.yml file is used as a starting point:

 To build an execution environment using the files above, run: